 10 and 12 Metres

 These bands are excellent in several ways.
 A simple, inexpensive CB aerial can bring amazing results.
 I use the Sigma Venom 5/8 wave antenna.
 When adjusted properly for the band in use, the aerial may be fed with 50 ohm coax without the need for an ATU.
 The bands often open up and allow some decent DX, even during sunspot minima.
 Another plus is, a low cost transceiver will be more than adequate.
 For SSB, CW, AM and FM, the Anytone AT5555 is ideal.
 For FM and AM, the President Ronald is a great radio.
 Also, it can be opened up to cover 24.700 to 31.100 kHz.
 I regularly use both radios and receive good reports.
+My favourite is the CRT SS-9900 Superstar.
 See the photos below.

 I also use my Kenwood TS570D on 10 and 12 metres with the Sigma CB aerial.
 I’ve worked Indonesia and Australia, among many other countries.
 By the way, the base of my aerial is only 6 feet above ground.